mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I just made up my own rudimentary benchmark.
 I [generated two sets of random file data](https://github.com/mtlynch/dummy_file_generator) and then used [robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to measure read and write speeds between my main desktop and my NAS.
 This was by no means a rigorous test &mdash; I didn't do it on an isolated network, and I didn't shut down all other processes on my desktop while running the test.
 To put the results in perspective, I ran the same tests against my old Synology DS412+.

-The first fileset was 20 GiB of 1 GiB files, and the other was 3 GiB of 1 MiB files.
+The first file set was 20 GiB of 1 GiB files, and the other was 3 GiB of 1 MiB files.
 I took the average of three trials over both encrypted volumes and unencrypted volumes.

 Performance topped out at 111 MiB/s (931 Mbps), which is suspiciously close to 1 Gbps.
 This suggests that the limiting factor is my networking hardware, as my switch, my desktop, and the NAS servers all have 1 Gbps Ethernet ports.